 Investigators looked for the factors contributing to marine casualties and incidents in the analysis phase.
-Such causes are made up of accident events (underlying factors) and contributing factors.
+Such causes were made up of accident events (underlying factors) and contributing factors.
 The reporting scheme used in EMCIP follows this approach.
 A detailed model of EMCIP can be found in Appendix 2.

-In this section all the accident events and contributing factors in the analysed period, 2014 to 2022, are considered and for simplification they are not analysed by year.
+In this section all the accident events and contributing factors in the analysed period, 2014 to 2021, were considered and for simplification they were not analysed by year.